 What were the authors conclusions?

-There is no current gold standard for the identification of sepsis and so the authors tried a number of methods, including multivariate logistic regression, to come up with a mortality prediction instrument.
-To do this they used data from time of first face-to-face contact between the patient and a doctor form ICU, or arrival of the PETS/NETS team to one hour after arrival in the ICU.
+There is no current gold standard for identifying sepsis, so the authors tried several methods, including multivariate logistic regression, to develop a mortality prediction instrument.
+To do this, they used data from the time of first face-to-face contact between the patient and a doctor from the ICU or the arrival of the PETS/NETS team to one hour after arrival in the ICU.
 The researchers found that the following markers were the best predictors of mortality.

-With 3 out of 4 previously healthy children dying within 48 hours of admission, early identification of those most at risk of death might be beneficial and help identify those patients in which alternative therapies, such as ECMO, may be of use.
+With 3 out of 4 previously healthy children dying within 48 hours of admission, early identification of those most at risk of death might be beneficial and help identify those patients in which alternative therapies, such as ECMO, may be useful.